Finite-dimensional approximations and semigroup coactions for operator algebras: Characterizations of residual finite-dimensionality

 As mentioned above, in the case of RFD $\rC^*$-algebras, it is known that every representation admits an Exel--Loring approximation \cite{EL1992}.
 Theorems \ref{T:ELOA} and \ref{T:RFDcharC*env} make similar claims in the non-selfadjoint context, but only for certain special representations.
-It is then natural to wonder what can be said about the existence of Exel--Loring approximations for general representations of RFD operator algebras.
-As we show next, this property is in fact equivalent to a condition which is a priori stronger, namely the residual finite-dimensionality of the maximal $\rC^*$-cover.
+It is then natural to wonder when can the existence of Exel--Loring approximations be shown for general representations of RFD operator algebras.
+As we show next, showing that all representations admit an Exel--Loring approximation is in fact equivalent to a condition which is a priori stronger, namely the residual finite-dimensionality of the maximal $\rC^*$-cover.

 \begin{theorem} Let $\A$ be an operator algebra and let $(\rC^*_{\max}(\A),\upsilon)$ denote its maximal $\rC^*$-cover.
 Then, the following statements are equivalent. \begin{enumerate}[{\rm (i)}]

 \item The $\rC^*$-algebra $\rC^*_{\max}(\A)$ is RFD.